zchee/golang-wiki/MinimumRequirements.md

 ### Microarchitecture support

-Go supports microarchitecture-specific compilation by environment variables, e.g. GOAMD64 for go1.18 and later, for compilation.
+Go supports microarchitecture-specific compilation by environment variables, e.g. GOAMD64 for go1.18 and later.
 Changing the microarchitecture is cache-safe, so caches don't require cleaning.
 Binaries will check at startup whether the microarchitecture level is supported.
 For example `GOAMD64=v3 go test` will fail on a CPU that doesn't have LZCNT support.

 ### amd64